 Children whose parents serve them alcohol are more likely to drink full servings by age 15 or 16.
 But they are much less likely to have over four or drinks on an occasion.
 (This is sometimes called binge drinking.)
-In addition, they generally have fewer drinks per occasion.
+Also they generally have fewer drinks per occasion.
 In short, parental supply of alcohol is protective of alcohol abuse.

 Effects of Parental Supply of Alcohol

 Those adolescents who got alcohol from sources other than their parents were three times more likely to binge drink.

 Lead author of the study was Dr. Richard P. Mattick.
 He’s on the medical faculty of University of New South Wales in Sydney, Australia.
 As Professor in the National Drug & Alcohol Research Centre, he has published 18 books.
 Dr. Mattick said widespread interest in the European model of alcohol led to the study.